OsirianOne71/MQ-Sensors/README.md

 **3. Low Accuracy or Resolution:**
    - Verify that the reference voltage (VREF) is stable and noise-free
-   - Ensure the input signal is within the specified range (2.7V to VREF : max 5V)
+   - Ensure the input signal is within the specified range (2.7V to VREF: max 5V)
    - Can optionally add a decoupling capacitor to the VDD Pin 16

 ---